logan8208/Matplotlib-Pyber-ride-share-data-analysis/files/README.md

 ###### "Pyber" ride share company

-Using Matplotlib, pandas, and more to create data-backed guidance on new opportunities for market differentiation.
+Using Matplotlib and pandas to create data-backed guidance on new opportunities for market differentiation.

 Using a fictitious company's complete recordset of rides.
 This contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.